 Quick Summary

-Second of all, no one wants to deal with installing complications that may arise after reading 100 pages of instruction for use.
-Knowing that the developers made it straightforward.
+Second of all, no one wants to deal with installing complications that may arise after reading 100 pages of instructions for use and knowing that the developers made it straightforward.
 To make mesh nodes work, just connect them to an AC power supply.
 You’ll feel the difference when you walk around the house and will have a good Wi-Fi signal everywhere.
 So, the signal will pass from one mesh node to another and then back to the main router.
 That’s pretty much it.

 So, you still didn’t get informed enough?
-Ok, let’s get a deep look at what this system can propose to us.
+Okay, let’s get a deep look at what this system can propose to us.
 More information is below.

-The Starlink Mesh Nodes work as same as other mesh nodes which were released on the market before.
-It’s been more than half of the year since it was launched (June 2022) and the price is still the same 130$.
+The Starlink Mesh Nodes work like other mesh nodes that were released on the market before.
+It’s been almost than year and a half since it was launched (June 2022) and the price is still the same 130$.

 What’s the Range of Starlink Router?